yashrajillusion/Messanger/README.md

 # Messanger
-An messaging app buil on React and Redux with socket.io for real time chatting as MERN project you can make a gruop chat as well Login and sigup authenicate with bcrypt and json web token live socket single chat group chat sending notification , profile upload and awesome UI/UX storing the chat on mongoDB complete schema using Mongoose
+A Chatting app build on React and Redux with socket.io for real time chatting as MERN project you can make a gruop chat as well Login and sigup authenicate with bcrypt and json web token live socket single chat group chat sending notification , profile upload and awesome UI/UX storing the chat on mongoDB complete schema using Mongoose

 And to make unidirectional i used Redux for making any api call and state management as well
 # Registration Page